rkoeninger/ShenScript/docs/setup.rst

    :param function pre:         Registers a preprocessor function.
    :param function symbol:      Declares a global symbol with the given value and a function by the same name that retrieves the value.
    :returns:                    Same :js:`$` that was passed in.

+.. module:: frontend.node

+Further adds :shen:`node` package helpers for interacting with the capabilites of the Node.js runtime.

+.. module:: frontend.web

+Further adds :shen:`web` package helpers for interacting with the capabilites of a web browser or electron instance.